-This is different and separate from Pupil Premium Free School Meals (PPFSM), which provides funding for their education as well as free meals.
-Your child may be entitled to PPFSM if you get any of the following:
+This is different and separate to Pupil Premium Free School Meals (PPFSM), which provides funding for education as well as free meals.
+Your child may be entitled to PPFSM if you are in receipt of the following:

 If you are eligible for PPFSM, please make sure you claim them even if you have a Key Stage 1 child who already has a free meal.
 Claiming PPFSM means that a significant amount of funding will be provided to the school's budget which enables us to offer educational support, a fully funded place at Breakfast Club, contributions towards school clubs, trips and general school expenses.
 PPFSM allows us to provide the best possible opportunities and support to all our Pupil Premium children.